 Expense Reimbursement (for payments made by volunteers on behalf of the PTO)

-- Complete form for all expenses you have paid personally.
-Form is available on the PTO website: www.east-pto.com/forms.html and also in a folder in the PTO mailbox at East Elementary School.
+- Complete the reimbursement form for all expenses you have paid personally.
+The form is available on the PTO website: www.east-pto.com/forms.html and also in a folder in the PTO mailbox at East Elementary School.

 - Please allow up to 14 days for reimbursement (payments are processed via on-line app at Eastern Savings Bank and it can take 4-5 business days for processing).
 Most payments will be made within 7 days.